TCU Horned Frogs women's soccer: Stadium

 The Horned Frogs play their home games at Garvey-Rosenthal Stadium, located on the south end of the TCU campus and adjacent to Lupton Stadium, the home of the TCU baseball team.
 It was built in 2000 on land that had previously been home to the Worth Hills Golf Course and had been acquired by the university from the Justin Boot Company.
 In 2010, the Jane Justin Field House opened at the north end of the stadium with updated locker rooms and coaches offices.
 The $1.5 million gift from the Justin family to fund the addition was the largest contribution ever at TCU for a project geared solely at women's athletics.

+Capacity is officially 1,500, with additional standing room available on the grass berm next to the bleachers.
+TCU has averaged more than 1,100 per match since 2006, except for 2020 when capacity was capped at 375.
+The attendance record is 3,648, set on September 4, 2022 in a 2-1 loss to Duke.